ungtb10d/kali-vm/README.md

 Also refer to <https://github.com/go-debos/debos#environment-variables> for more details.

+### Building and reusing a rootfs

+It's possible to break the build in two steps.
+You can first build a rootfs with `./build.sh -t rootfs`, and then build an image based on this rootfs with `./build.sh -r ROOTFS_NAME.tar.gz`.
+It makes sense if you plan to build several image types, for example.

 ## Known limitations

 * Only `amd64` build is supported for now (nothing else was tested).